andreav/red_counter/README.md

 # Configuring Working Hours

-Time-spent counters are evaluated according to working hours.
+Time-spent counters are evaluated according to workind days and working hours.

+Workind days are configured directly from Redmine Administration -> Settings -> Issue Trackingg -> "Non-working days".

-Working hours are configured from plugin configure page (Administration -> Plugins -> Red Counter -> Configure).
+Working hours are configured from plugin configuration page (Administration -> Plugins -> Red Counter -> Configure).

 User must specify a Timezone and up to two working hours periods.

 Default working hours periods are: 8:30-12:30 and 13:30-17:30.
-In the default case, every day only 8 hours are considered for evaluating counters.
+In the default case, for every working day only 8 hours are considered for evaluating counters.
 Everything occurring outside working hours is ignored.

 If users need all day counters, he/she can simply configure period-1 from 00:00 to 24:00 and remove period-2.

 # Triggering counters evaluation